argonne-lcf/scalable_conda_env/README.md

    tar -cvf pyenvs.tar.gz pyenvs
 ```

-2. Transfer the tarball to all the local storage and
+2. Transfer the tarball to all the local storage and decompress it

 ```bash
 module load frameworks